CouncilofLorien/counciloflorien.github.io/docs/cards/A/athelas.md

 > Minor Item
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > A Dunadan can tap and use this item to heal a character in his company (change from wounded to well, character remains tapped).
-Aragorn II can also tap and use this item to remove a corruption card from a character in his company.
-Discard after use.
+> > A Dunadan can tap and use this item to heal a character in his company (change from wounded to well, character remains tapped). <br>&ensp;Aragorn II can also tap and use this item to remove a corruption card from a character in his company. <br>&ensp;Discard after use.
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>